maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 You should be using Git Hub Issues to write your user stories.
 To get to merit levels you need to show you have refined stories from Epics to Generic User stories.

-https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+AG101+2021_T1/courseware/a4e548ca70a3473aa890ba2ab9bf612c/db69a5829de8467eb071e63bde630a2e/ is the lesson with how to create a User Story Template.
+[Here's the lesson](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+AG101+2021_T1/courseware/a4e548ca70) on how to create a User Story Templates.

+If you want a chance at **DISTINCTION**, I'd suggest the following:
+- Create an Epic Story template, this would have a title, the story and children stories
+- Create a User Story template, this would initially have the title, the story, and a link to the Epic.
+Then you'd come back when you are prioritizing it to include the acceptance criteria, and story points, then again when you are working on it and fill in the tasks and adjust the story points if needed.
-I'd suggest you have two user story templates: One for Epics and one for the more granular ones.
-Then name your stories in a way that it's easy to tie the children to the EPICS by name.
+- Name your stories in a way that it's easy to tie the children to the EPICS by name.

 Example:
 EPIC: Navigation
 As a user, I want to have easy to see navigation on the page, so I can intuitively interact with the site without getting frustrated.

-USER STORY: Navigation: Template
+USER STORY: Navigation: Create Template
 As a developer, I don't want to have copy and paste my navigation on every page.
 I want to use a template to house this information, so my code is easier to maintain.

 USER STORY: Navigation: Desktop
 As a user I want clear navigation that is up to industry standards for my desktop experience, so I can easily find what I need on a website.

+USER STORY: Navigation: Mobile
+As a user I want clear navigation that is up to industry standards for my mobile experience, so I can easily find what I need on a website without the navigation taking up the entire screen.

 #### EPIC Stories